runoncedev/job-tracker/README.md

 ### Supabase

 Supabase creates a full REST API for querying your tables.
 It has a CLI tool to generate types from your database schemas.
-It also offers authentication mechanisms that are very easy to implement.
+It also offers authentication mechanisms that are easy to implement and make it secure.

 ### Tailwind CSS